Vishalsnw/Goal2/replit.md

 ## Configuration Required

 ### API Keys
-- **DeepSeek/OpenRouter API Key**: Set in SharedPreferences or as environment variable
+- **DeepSeek/OpenRouter API Key**: ✅ Configured in `Config.kt`
-  - The AIService class initializes with a placeholder key; update with actual key before running
+  - Already set and ready to use with all API calls

 ### Firebase
 - **google-services.json**: Place in `app/` directory